 Designing and developing an effective online course involves careful planning and intentional decision-making.
 People who are new to online learning are often surprised that, as opposed to a straightforward process of “putting a course online,” the new modality challenges educators to transform content, activities, and their approach to interacting with students.

 Many factors influence the time that is required to develop an online course, including: the maturity of the course materials and assignments, the type of instructional activities, and the faculty member’s knowledge of online environments and tools.
-As a broad estimate, a faculty member should expect to spend 4-6 months of regular work time to prepare an online course.

 Phase 1: Preparing for Course Design

 - Review course objectives to ensure they articulate the desired priorities and levels of student learning.